bradeneast/bradeneast.com/src/about/body.md

 In my current role I've contributed to many large projects, from designing [web experiences](https://oklahomabaptists.org/2020-vision) to nationwide marketing campaigns.
 My best work revolves around [designing identities](https://oklahomabaptists.org/styleguide), with a little [coding](/code) sprinkled in.

-## Is there anything I could help you with?

 Email me and I'll make myself available for a quick call or a coffee run. [braden.east.design@gmail.com](mailto:braden.east.design@gmail.com)

 ---